LLITTLE-TITAN/LLITTLE-TITAN/README.md

   </summary>

 * I'm learning about Google Analytics and AWS, architetures, modules, Flutter and more;
-* I shared some lessons about creating your website or meeting the Android's lifecycle on [studio urbanna](https://studiourbanna.github.io);
 * I love 🥤 Soda, 🎮 Games and 🎭 Arts.
 Specially, photos and music.